safesploitOrg/doogle/README.md

     $dbuser = "doogle";
     $dbpass = "";

-In the file 'doogle-tables-no-data.sql' the database will be created as 'doogle', but the remaining parameters must still be filled.
+In the file 'doogle-tables-no-data.sql' the database will be created as 'doogle'.

 ## Crawling Websites to Populate Images and Sites tables